papyri/site-docs/checklist.md

 # Checklist of Editions of Greek, Latin, Demotic, and Coptic Papyri, Ostraca, and Tablets
 ##### Founding Editors: John F. Oates and William H. Willis

-This is a work in progress and will eventually supersede <http://library.duke.edu/rubenstein/scriptorium/papyrus/texts/clist.html>.
-Previous print and online editions of the Checklist were curated by a board of Editors, founded by the late Professors John F. Oates and William H. Willis.
-This latest instance is updated after discussion by a variety of stakeholders, including Joshua D. Sosin (Duke), Roger S. Bagnall (NYU), James Cowey (Heidelberg), Mark Depauw (Leuven), Alain Delattre (Bruxelles), Robert Maxwell (BYU), volume editors, and others, sometimes including the wider papyrological community (via papylist).
+This new instance of the Checklist is a work in progress.
+Most of the data already supersede <http://library.duke.edu/rubenstein/scriptorium/papyrus/texts/clist.html>.
+Previous print and online editions were curated by a board of Editors, founded by the late Professors John F. Oates and William H. Willis.
+This latest incarnation carries forward the spirit of openness and collaboration that they championed.
+Abbreviations are arrived at after discussion by a variety of stakeholders, including Joshua D. Sosin (Duke), Roger S. Bagnall (NYU), James Cowey (Heidelberg), Mark Depauw (Leuven), Alain Delattre (Bruxelles), Robert Maxwell (BYU), volume editors, and others, sometimes including the wider papyrological community (via [papylist](http://lists.hum.ku.dk/cgi-bin/mailman/listinfo/papy)).

 ## Papyri
 ### Actenstücke